Markov Automata: Deciding Weak Bisimulation by means of non-naively Vanishing States: A partition refinement algorithm

-Our algorithm works according to the partition refinement principle -- looking at restrictions of convex sets -- as follows: \begin{enumerate} \item Start with the initial partition $\WW = \mathcal{S}_1\cup \mathcal{S}_2$. \item For all states $s$ and actions $a$ calculate the convex sets $S(s, \alpha)$ (cf.~\cite{segala:02}) and and for every (Dirac determinate) weak transition $(s,\tau,\nu)$ calculate $S_{\nu}(s,\alpha)$ ($S_{\nu}(s,\alpha)$ denotes the convex set calculated for the PA $(P_1\cup P_2)_{(s,\nu)}$, that is the direct sum of automata $P_1$ and $P_2$ where we move to the vanishing representation $(s,\nu)$). \item Set $\TANGSTATES=\emptyset$. \item For all states $s$ that are not in $\TANGSTATES$ \begin{itemize} \item Check whether $s$ can leave its equivalence class in $\WW$ with some probability $>0$ by a (Dirac determinate) weak transition $(s,\tau,\nu)$ such that (modulo $\WW$) $S(s,\alpha)|_{\TANGSTATES}=S_{\nu}(s,\alpha)|_{\TANGSTATES}$ for all $\alpha \in Act$.
-This is a \emph{vanishing representation with respect to $\WW$}. \item If no vanishing representation with respect to the current partition $\WW$ can be found, $s$ must be tangible with respect to $\WW$.
-Add those states to $\TANGSTATES$. \item Cross-check all other states if they also become tangible as an effect of $s$ being tangible. \end{itemize} \item Find a new splitter (in the sense of \cite{segala:02}) with respect to the current partition and the current set of tangible states, i.e.~a tuple $(C,\alpha, \WW)$ which indicates that class $C$ needs to be refined w.r.t.~a weak $\alpha$ transition. \item Refine the partition according to the splitter and start next round. \end{enumerate}
+So the proposed algorithm for deciding whether two MA are weakly bisimilar looks as follows: \begin{enumerate} \item Start with the initial partition $\WW = \{S_1\uplus S_2\}$. \item For all states $s$ and actions $a$ calculate the convex sets $S(s, a)$ (cf.~\cite{segala:02}) and for every (Dirac determinate) weak transition $(s,\tau,\nu)$ calculate $S_{\nu}(s,a)$ ($S_{\nu}(s,a)$ denotes the convex set calculated for the PA $(P_1\uplus P_2)_{(s,\nu)}$, that is the direct sum of automata $P_1$ and $P_2$ where we move to the vanishing representation $(s,\nu)$). \item Set $\TANGSTATES=\emptyset$. \item For all states $s$ that are not in $\TANGSTATES$ \begin{itemize} \item Check whether $s$ can leave its equivalence class in $\WW$ by a (Dirac determinate) weak transition $(s,\tau,\nu)$ such that (modulo $\WW$)\\ $S(s,a)|_{\TANGSTATES}=S_{\nu}(s,a)|_{\TANGSTATES}$ for all $a \in Act$.
+This is a \emph{vanishing representation of nn-vanishing state $s$ with respect to $\WW$}. \item If no vanishing representation with respect to the current partition $\WW$ can be found, then $s$ must be nn-tangible with respect to $\WW$.
+Add state $s$ to $\TANGSTATES$. \item Cross-check all other states if they also become nn-tangible as an effect of $s$ being nn-tangible. \end{itemize} \item Find a new splitter (in the sense of \cite{segala:02}) with respect to the current partition and the current set of nn-tangible states, i.e.~a tuple $(C,a, \WW)$ which indicates that class $C$ needs to be refined w.r.t.~a weak $a$ transition. \item Refine the partition according to the splitter and start next round at step 3. \end{enumerate}